Resources for children of alcoholics or anyone who’s worried about or negatively affected by a loved one’s drinking

 ChildHelp USA Child Abuse Hotline: 1-800-422-4453.
 If you do not feel safe, please call this number and a counselor will help you – 24/7.
 You do not have to give your name.
 All calls are anonymous and confidential.

 Find a meeting near you by calling 1-888-4AL-ANON (1-888-425-2666) Monday-Friday, 8 am to 6 pm ET.

 Alateen groups meet in community centers, churches, schools or other suitable places.
 It’s a safe place to go every week to relax and be yourself among friends who have alcoholic loved ones, too.
 There you can let your guard down, share about what’s happening in your life or just listen.

-The most important resource of all
+The most important resource of for children of alcoholics

 YOU!
 Your only responsibility in life is to take good care of yourself.
 If you do not feel safe, please tell a grownup you trust and reach out for help.
 You deserve safety and serenity.